mikeroyal/Self-Hosting-Guide/README.md

 [TubeSync](https://github.com/meeb/tubesync) is a PVR (personal video recorder) for YouTube.
 Or, like Sonarr but for YouTube (with a built-in download client).
 It is designed to synchronize channels and playlists from YouTube to local directories and update your media server once media is downloaded.

+[PeerTube](https://joinpeertube.org/) is an ActivityPub-federated video streaming platform using P2P directly in your web browser.

+[Ant Media Server](https://github.com/ant-media/Ant-Media-Server) is a streaming engine software that provides adaptive, ultra low latency streaming by using WebRTC technology with ~0.5 seconds latency.

 [Castopod](https://code.castopod.org/adaures/castopod) is an open-source hosting platform made for podcasters who want engage and interact with their audience.

 [RuneAudio](https://www.runeaudio.com/) is a free and open source software that turns embedded hardware into Hi-Fi music players.